Batch size-invariance for policy optimization: Batch size-invariance

 A good mental model of SGD in this small-batch regime is of the parameter vector making small, mostly random steps around the loss landscape.
 Over many steps, the noise is canceled out and the parameter vector gradually moves in the direction of steepest descent.
 But a single additional step makes almost no difference to gradient evaluations.

 In more formal terms, SGD is numerically integrating a stochastic differential equation (SDE).
 Changing the learning rate in proportion the batch size leaves the SDE unchanged, and only affects the step size of the numerical integration.
-Once the step size is small enough, the discretization error is dominated by the noise, and so the step size stops mattering.
+Once the step size is small enough (the condition that gives rise to the critical batch size), the discretization error is dominated by the noise, and so the step size stops mattering.